NannyML/nannyml/docs/tutorials/performance_estimation.rst

 Why Perform Performance Estimation
 ============================================

-NannyML allows to estimate the performance of a classification model when :term:`targets<Target>` are absent.
+NannyML allows estimating the performance of a classification model when :term:`targets<Target>` are absent.
-This can be very helpful in situations where there is a significant delay in when targets become available, but any changes in the model's performance would have a significant impact on business results.
-This tutorial explains how to use NannyML to estimate performance of binary and multiclass classification models in the absence of ground truth.
+This can be very helpful when targets are delayed, only partially available, or not available at all.
+This tutorial explains how to use NannyML to estimate the performance of binary and multiclass classification models in the absence of target data.
 To find out how it works check :ref:`the explanation of CBPE<performance-estimation-deep-dive>`.

 Binary Classification